ankit-ml12/learning/Node/03 Express/11 app.use.md

 > if there are multiple middle ware we want to use we need to pass then in arr in app.use()
 > like app.use([logger, author])
 > then order of working of middler is depend on the order of their position in arr
-> we cacn also pass multiple middleware inside the method itself in the array
+> we can also pass multiple middleware inside the method itself in the array

 ---